 Why can't one sit

-Calabria, like a fire-opal moved in the light;
+fire-opal moved in the light; Italy and the

-Sirius looks at one, looks at one! he is the
+the dog-star Sirius looks at one, looks at one! he

 evening star, hung westward flaring over the jagged dark

-magical, flexible line from the sea's
+in a long, magical, flexible line from the sea's

-her blunt cone, and does not seem tall.
-She
+edge to her blunt cone, and does not seem tall.

 knows her better, oh awe and wizardry!
 Remote

-olives and white houses, these are with us.
+white houses, these are with us.
 Because the

-world, our own world.
-Even the high villages
+still are our world, our own world.
+Even the high

-among the oaks, on Etna.
-But Etna herself,
+villages among the oaks, on Etna.
+But Etna

-Etna of the snow and secret changing winds,
+herself, Etna of the snow and secret changing winds, she

-she is beyond a crystal wall.
-When I look at
+is beyond a crystal wall.
+When I look at her, low,

-into the low empyrean.
+into the ether, into the low empyrean.
 And there,

-remote region, Etna is alone.
+in that remote region, Etna is alone.
 If you would

 the world and go a naked seer to the strange